-Chosen People Ministries exists to pray for, evangelize, disciple, and serve Jewish people everywhere and to help fellow believers do the same.
-The Chosen People Ministries’ Doctrinal Statement affirms our commitment to the essence of historic, evangelical faith and our core theological emphases when it comes to Jewish evangelism.
+Chosen People Ministries exists to pray for, evangelize, disciple, and serve Jewish people and help fellow believers to do the same.
+The Chosen People Ministries’ Doctrinal Statement affirms our commitment to the essence of historic, evangelical faith, and our core theological emphases as related to Jewish ministry.

 We believe in the verbal, plenary inspiration of the Bible, which is inerrant and infallible in the original autographs.
 The sixty-six books of the Bible are the sole and final authority for belief, life, and practice (Psalms 107:11; 119:160; Mark 7:6-13; John 10:35; 2 Timothy 3:16-17; Hebrews 1:1-3; 2 Peter 1:20-21).

 We believe there is one infinite and perfect God, eternally existing in three distinct and equal persons—Father, Son, and Holy Spirit (Leviticus 19:2; Deuteronomy 6:4; 33:27; Isaiah 6:1-3; 40:28-31; Psalm 90:2; Acts 17:24).
 Each possesses the characteristics of personality as well as the nature and perfections of deity (Matthew 28:19-20; John 1:1-3; 15:26; 16:12-15; Colossians 1:15-20; Hebrews 1:1-4).
 We believe God is love (1 John 4:7-8).
 He is compassionate, gracious, merciful, just, and true (Exodus 34:6-7).